What is Tweed?

 Dyeing was always made with natural colours: orange was obtained from groundsel, wheat and iris provided the green and lichen the red.
 But soon Tweed was no longer just the fabric of farmers.
 After the English royal family acquired the castle Balmoral, the acquisition of a country seat in Scotland established itself throughout English society.
 To get away from others, landlords designed their own tweed patterns, the so-called Estate Tweed, which was worn exclusively by their employees.
 It's a real Scottish tradition to dress according to the clan affiliation.

-Film to the history of Tweed
+Video to the history of Tweed

 How is Tweed made?

 The wool is dyed at the beginning of the production process.
 For this purpose, large loads of wool are first put into a closed tub.
-This is where the sanding process takes place to extract all the moisture from the fibres.
+This is where the sanding process takes place to extract all the moisture from the fibers.
 Only then does the wool get its final colour.
 To obtain the typical tweed pattern, the individual coloured batches are shredded and then mixed.

 Afterwards, the individual wool fibers are pulled through machines in the same direction and worn by a series of roles so that the fibers can be stretched.
 The right amount of fibers is pulled by another machine to produce a loose organized thread.
 So that the yarn has the strength required for weaving, it must now be spun to a strong thread.
 For this it turns six to eight times, which gives the yarn a much stronger tensile strength.